 9. Minimize Trips

-While COVID-19 is still a concern, it’s best to take as few road trips as possible during this time.
-Try to coordinate with loved ones to meet in one place and stay there for the duration of your stay.
-This will help reduce your risk of catching and spreading the virus.
+To maximize safety, it’s best to take as few trips as possible during this time.
+Try to coordinate with loved ones to meet in one place and remain there for the duration of your stay.
+This will help reduce your risk of getting sick or getting into an accident.

 10. Take A Deep Breath And Be Kind